osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other storage backends.
-The support of an other storage backend on request (info@osism.io).
+The support of an other storage backend on request (info@betacloud-solutions.de).

    A list of possible storage drivers can be found on https://docs.openstack.org/cinder/queens/configuration/block-storage/volume-drivers.html.